arcanemachine/phoenix-todo-list/README.md

 This project has a `fly.toml` file.
 To create a new one, run `fly launch` and follow the prompt.

 To deploy the project, run `flyctl deploy`.

+### Keeping Dependencies Updated

+There are several dependencies throughout this project that should be kept up to date:

+- Elixir dependencies
+  - Where are they listed?
+    - In the `mix.exs` file in the project root directory.
+  - How to upgrade them?
+    - To upgrade a dependency manually (2 methods):
+      1. To update to a specific version:
+      - Update the version number of the desired dependency in `mix.exs`.
+      - Run `mix deps.update`.